Serving all people by providing personalized health and wellness through exemplary care, education and research.

-Makes bile, a substance that helps the body absorb fat.
+Makes bile, a substance that helps the body digest fat

 Bile ducts.
-Tubes between the liver and small intestine.
+These are tubes between the liver and small intestine.
 Bile drains into them from the liver.

 Common bile duct.
 The duct from the liver (hepatic duct) and the duct from the gallbladder (cystic duct) meet to form the common bile duct.
 The common bile duct carries bile to the duodenum.

 Duodenum.
-The first part of the small intestine.
+This is the first part of the small intestine.
 When bile leaves the liver, it flows through the bile ducts into the duodenum.
 Here, bile starts mixing with food to help digestion.

+Portal vein.
+This is a blood vessel that carries nutrient-rich blood from the digestive tract and spleen into the liver.

 Splenic vein.
-A blood vessel that carries blood from the spleen to the portal vein.
+This is a blood vessel that carries blood from the spleen to the portal vein.

-Portal vein.
-A blood vessel that carries nutrient-rich blood from the digestive tract and spleen into the liver.

 Hepatic veins.
-Blood vessels that carry blood out of the liver to the inferior vena cava.
+These are blood vessels that carry blood out of the liver to the inferior vena cava.

 Inferior vena cava.
-A large vein that carries blood from the liver, legs, and kidneys to the heart.
+This is a large vein that carries blood from the liver, legs, and kidneys to the heart.

 Hepatic artery.
-A blood vessel that carries blood into the liver from the heart.
+This is a blood vessel that carries blood into the liver from the heart.

 All the blood that flows from the intestines, stomach, and spleen is filtered through the liver.
 The blood flows into the liver through the portal vein.
 It filters through the liver in a system of smaller and smaller veins.
 As blood passes over liver cells, these cells process nutrients in the blood.
-This processing makes products like proteins and sugars that can be used by the body.
-Blood is carried out of the liver through the hepatic vein to the heart.
+This makes products such as proteins and sugars that can be used by the body.
+Blood is then carried out of the liver through the hepatic vein to the heart.

 Copyright © 2016 Baylor Scott & White Health.
 All Rights Reserved. |